RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/what-are-vector-databases.md

 - a hybrid search of vector-based search alongside facets and traditional keywords
 - applying clustering on the vectors and applying aggregates on a numeric KPI or keyword in the text to get the topic of each cluster and its performance.

-For a hybrid vector database like Relevance AI this goes beyond just search but also other forms of vector operation as well.
+For platforms covering hybrid vector databases such as Relevance AI, this goes beyond search and covers other applocations of vector operation such as clustering and recommendation.

 Some examples of vector operations beyond search:
-- vector operations in turning a bunch of `product2vec` vectors into a `brand2vec` or `word2vec` into a `paragraph2vec`.
-This can be done by allowing aggregations to be performed on vectors such as grouping by a category field and averaging the vector field.
-- clustering the vectors to put similar data into groups
+- clustering the vectors to discover hidden patterns in data
 - visualizing and projecting vectors for interpretation

 ### Use cases of vectors and vector databases

-Vector databases are growing in popularity because of the importance of vectors.
-Since vectors and vector databases essentially solve the problems of similarity the number of use cases for it keeps growing every year.
-Here are some of the most common ones:
+Vector databases are growing in popularity due to the fact that vectors and vector databases allow ude to solve similarity problems more accurately.
+Here are some of the most common use:

 - Semantic & unstructured data search
 - Recommendation Systems